Mook-as/stackato-doc/admin/server/aok.rst

 .. note::

-  An aditional 'name_proc' option in the 'ldap' block allows users to enter email addresses instead of LDAP user names, matching the user name entered with the format of the uid attributes.
+  An additional 'name_proc' option in the 'ldap' block allows users to enter email addresses instead of LDAP user names, matching the user name entered with the format of the uid attributes.
 For example, value of 'sAMAccountName' in AD contains only the Windows user name.
 If your